Where happy birds make delicious eggs

 Though our gardening experience was limited to failed attempts at growing tomatoes in pots on our back porch, we knew we wanted to develop our green thumb and become more self-sufficient.
 We also wanted to make some money from what we grew, if possible.
 We could not accomplish this goal where we were—the HOA wouldn’t even allow food-growing gardens in the front yard.
 This was a major hindrance for us as our house sat very far back on our tiny .14 acre lot.
 We also knew we never (ever, ever) wanted to have an HOA dictate our land use ever again.
-We were sick of being served violation notices for chipped paint and cars parked partially in our grass.

 After a year of exploring several states and various cities, we came to a realization.
 We were in love with Virginia and all of its natural beauty.
 We didn’t dislike the state at all—we had grown to just hate Northern Virginia and the “GO GO GO” mentality of most of the residents, including us.
 It felt like we were stuck in the “rat race” and we didn’t want to be in it anymore.
 (Need I even mention the traffic?)